SEANK.H.LIAO

 Trusted Platform Modules (TPMs) are dedicated microcontrollers for performing cryptographic operations.
 On the surface, it doesn't sound very interesting, but a key property is that every TPM module has a unique random seed burned in, allowing for platform bound operations, or in other words operations only this specific device can do (and devices are bound to the hardware).

-Typically, you might hear about TPMs in the context of (remote) attestation, where sofware can prove the platform was started from a known state.
+Typically, you might hear about TPMs in the context of (remote) attestation, where software can prove the platform was started from a known state.
 This works through the cooperation of the formware, BIOS, and OS, to report data during the boot process as it's loaded/executed to the TPM, which records sha(old_state + sha(new_data)) into Platform Configuration Registers (PCRs).
 The resulting values can be compared against expected PCR values to check if it's in a known state, and it can be signed by the TPM with a burned in key (Enrollment Key, EK) (indirectly via Attestation Keys AIKs) to verify it came from a specific platform.

 Attestation might be interesting, but not very useful in most cases.
 I want to look at how you might actually use it in an app.